reimandlab/IGX_publication_code/code/README.md

   - 506: Run differenrial expression analysis for the "luminal A IGX" applied to METABRIC-LumA data.
   - 507: Run differenrial expression analysis for the "luminal A IGX" applied to TCGA-LumA data.
   - 508: Make a combined object of the two differential expression analyses above.
-  - 509: Run the integrated pathway enrichment analysis using ActivePathways.
+  - 509: Run the integrated pathway enrichment analysis using ActivePathways (files used for panel 5F stored in `output/enrichment_map`).
   - 510: Make KM plot for the luminal A IGX in METABRIC-LumA and for the luminal B IGX in METABRIC-LumB (panels 5B, and S6).
   - 511: Plot _MEN1_ expression with respect to 11q13.1 loss in the two datasets (panel 5C).
   - 512: Plot the Neutrophil levels in the two datasets with respect to the luminal A IGX (panel 5D).
-  - 513: Plot of the differentially expressed genes with respect to the luminal A IGX in the two datasets (panel 5E).
+  - 513: Plot the differentially expressed genes with respect to the luminal A IGX in the two datasets (panel 5E).
+  - 514: Plot the genes contributing to the enrichment of selected pathways (panel 5G).
-  -
+- Remaining supplementary figures:
+  - 601: plot expression of _EGFR_ with respect to the IGX found in TCGA-CESC (panel S4).
+  - 602: Plot genes down-regulated by 11q13.1 deletion in the two luminal A breast cancer datasets (panel S5).
+  - 602: Plot the distributions of immune cell levels from CIBERSORT analyses, and the median threshold used for defining the binary immune features in cohorts of individual cancer types (panel S3).